martialdidit/mnk-game-test/README.md

 mnk-game-test
 =============

-Automatic test of the mnk-game
+Automatic test of the mnk-game - Adapted for the CREMI machines.
+Tested on a

+Dedian with an Intel Xeon

 ### 1) How to use the script ?